Zhubiaooo/Traits_estimation_deviation/README.md

-The following files allow one to reproduce analyses in the manuscript entitled "Traits estimated when grown alone may underestimate competitive advantage and invasiveness of exotic species" by Biao Zhu.
+The following files allow one to reproduce analyses in the manuscript entitled "Traits estimated when grown alone may underestimate competitive advantage and invasiveness of exotic species" by Biao Zhu & Wei Chen.

 DATA & FILE OVERVIEW